 Remove-MessageClassItems.ps1 -Identity user1 -MessageClass IPM.Note.EnterpriseVault.Shortcut -DeleteMode MoveToDeletedItems -Impersonation –Verbose

-Note: By default, Remove-MessageClassItems will only process IPF.Note class folders (i.e. containing mail items), so you’ll only see those being processed.
+Note: By default, Remove-MessageClassItems will only search IPF.Note class folders (i.e. containing mail items), so you’ll only see those being processed.
 If you want all folders scanned (also classless), use the ScanAllFolders switch.

 The script also supports Office 365.
-For example, to remove all items with ‘Enterprise’ in their message class text, received before 1/1/2014, only from the primary mailbox, excluding the folder Personal, you can use:
+For example, to remove all items with ‘Enterprise’ in their message class text, received before 1/1/2014, only from the primary mailbox, excluding the folder Personal, using Basic Authentication, you can use:

 $Credentials= Get-Credential Remove-MessageClassItems.ps1 -Identity firstname.lastname@example.org -DeleteMode MoveToDeletedItems -MessageClass *EnterpriseVault* -Before 1/1/2014 -MailboxOnly -ExcludeFolder Personal -Credentials $Credentials

-In case you want to process multiple mailboxes, you can use a CSV file which needs to contain the Mailbox field.
+In case you want to process multiple mailboxes, you can use a CSV file which needs to contain the Identity field.
 An example of how the CSV could look:

 Identity francis philip